ChadiEch/tasket/DEPLOY_FRONTEND.md

 ## Important Notes

-- The frontend Dockerfile is configured to use the PORT environment variable provided by Railway
+- The railway.toml file is configured to use Nixpacks builder with a custom start command
 - Make sure your backend service is deployed and accessible before deploying the frontend
 - Update the VITE_API_BASE_URL to point to your actual backend service URL
 - The frontend uses WebSockets for real-time updates, so ensure WebSocket connections are allowed